Index

 Dotard = an old person

-Abject = (of something bad) experienced or present to the
+Abject = (of something bad) experienced or present to the maximum degree

 amirite = am I right?